Nadya Tolokonnikova: Arrest, trial, and imprisonment

-Release
+Release and later global activism

 On the afternoon of December 23, 2013, Tolokonnikova was released from a prison hospital in Krasnoyarsk, where she was being treated for an unspecified illness.
 According to Yelena Pimonenko, senior prosecutor assistant of the Krasnoyarsk Krai, Tolokonnikova was released because the article "hooliganism" of the Russian Criminal Code fell under the newly introduced amnesty bill.
 Putin's amnesty was seen by the freed prisoners and numerous critics as a propaganda stunt as Russia prepared to host the 2014 Winter Olympics in February.

 About her release, Tolokonnikova said: "Releasing people just a few months before their term expires is a cosmetic measure ... that includes the case of Khodorkovsky, who didn't have much time left on his prison term.
 This is ridiculous.
 While Putin refuses to release those people who really needed it.
 It is a disgusting and cynical act", and urged countries to boycott the 2014 Winter Olympics.
 She and Alyokhina said they would form a human rights movement for prison reforms.
 On March 6, 2014, Tolokonnikova and Alyokhina were assaulted and injured at a fast food outlet by local youths in Nizhny Novgorod.
 After their release, Tolokonnikova and Alyokhina founded a penal and judicial-themed media outlet MediaZona.